Closed-Form Approximation of the Total Variation Proximal Operator: Approximating Total Variation

+\end{proposition} Proposition \ref{prop: equiv to huber} states that the operator $\approxTV$ is equivalent to a gradient step with step-size $\tau$ on a smoothed version of TV.
+A recent work \cite{Kowalski2024} demonstrates that running a single iteration of the dual forward backward algorithm to solve the TV proximal within a FPG algorithm results in an algorithm that converges to a solution of the TV minimized problem.
+Proposition \ref{prop: equiv to huber} shows that $\approxTV$ is related; however, instead of running one iteration of the dual-FB algorithm, $\approxTV$ corresponds to one iteration of gradient descent on a smoothed version of TV.
+To decrease Eq.~\eqref{eq: huberized anisotropic} or Eq.~\eqref{eq: huberized isotropic}, the step-size must be at most $1/L$, where $L$ is the Lipschitz constant of the function's gradient~\cite{boyd.vandenberghe.2004}~(Section 9.3).
+For both Eq.~\eqref{eq: huberized anisotropic} and Eq.~\eqref{eq: huberized isotropic}, the Lipschitz constant is $1/{\tau}$, as verified in the Appendix, satisfying the condition.

-We will next demonstrate that $\approxh$ provides a close approximation of $\TV$.
-To effectively describe the operator as an approximation of the true proximal operator for $\TV$, we introduce the concept of the subdifferential~\cite{Moreau.1965, Rockafellar.1970}. \begin{definition} The subdifferential of the convex function $f: \R^{\sizeConst} \rightarrow (-\infty, +\infty]$ at $\ybm \in \text{dom}(f)$ is defined to be
+To further describe the operator as an approximation of the true proximal operator for $\TV$, we introduce the concept of the subdifferential~\cite{Moreau.1965, Rockafellar.1970}. \begin{definition} The subdifferential of the convex function $f: \R^{\sizeConst} \rightarrow (-\infty, +\infty]$ at $\ybm \in \text{dom}(f)$ is defined to be

 \end{definition} A relaxation of this definition is called the $\epsilon$-subdifferential~\cite{Brondsted.Rockafellar1965} and defined as \begin{definition} The $\epsilon$-subdifferential of the convex function $f: \R^n \rightarrow (-\infty, +\infty]$ at $\ybm \in \text{dom}(f)$ is defined to be